ACC Quality Summit: NCDR and Accreditation Annual Session & Expo eSyllabus

 Accredited status does not imply endorsement by the ACC of any commercial products displayed in conjunction with this activity.

 ACC reserves the right to modify faculty and course without notice.

 Goals and Learner Objectives

-The overall goal of this course was to enhance the knowledge and competency of NCDR professionals to enable them to effectively translate data into quality improvement.
+The overall goal of this course is to enhance the knowledge and competency of NCDR/Accreditation professionals to enable them to effectively translate data and quality programs into achieving quality care.